Jellyfish Stings Treatment – Everything You Need To Know!

 Types Of Jellyfish:

-• Box jellyfish (warm waters of the Pacific and Indian oceans) can cause intense pain and life-threatening reactions more common with this type.
+• Box jellyfish (found in warm waters of the Pacific and Indian oceans) cause intense pain and are life-threatening due to their toxic venom.
+This leads to cardiac arrest or death within a few minutes

-• Portuguese man-of-war or bluebottle jellyfish (located in warmer seas) has a blue or purplish gas-filled bubble that acts as a sail.
-It keeps the fish afloat on the water.
+• Portuguese man-of-war or bluebottle jellyfish (found in warmer seas) have a blue or purplish gas-filled bubble that acts as a sail, keeping the fish afloat on the water.
+Their tentacles give painful stings, causing welts, nausea, and sometimes, systemic allergic reactions

-• Sea nettle (common in both warm and cool sea waters) are abundantly found along the northeast coast of the US and the Chesapeake Bay.
+• Sea nettle (common in both warm and cold sea waters) is abundantly found along the northeast coast of the US and the Chesapeake Bay.
+Its sting is not typically dangerous.
+However, it can cause skin irritation, burning, and redness, which usually lasts for several hours

 • Lion’s mane jellyfish (the world’s largest jellyfish) are common in cooler, northern regions of the Pacific and Atlantic oceans.
-The body diameter of these fishes are over 3 feet (1 meter).
+The body diameter of these fish is over 3 feet.
+Their stings cause pain, redness, and swelling but are rarely life-threatening.
+They are risky for people with allergies or sensitivities

-The blisters or shallow sores/ulcers formed by the jellyfish and site of stings may look bluish purple and dusky.
-These may get healed in weeks.
-Chances for the permanent scars may even be high at the affected site.
+The blisters or shallow sores/ulcers formed by jellyfish at the sting site may look bluish-purple and dusky.
+These may heal in weeks, but the chances of permanent scars at the affected site may be high.

-Often jellyfish stings result in immediate pain, irritated, red marks on the skin.
-Sometimes, whole-body (systemic) illness may also develop.
+Often, jellyfish stings result in immediate pain, irritation, and red marks on the skin.
+Sometimes, whole-body (systemic) illness also develops.
 In rare cases, jellyfish stings turn life-threatening.
-However, home treatment is enough to get most jellyfish stings better.
-But, severe reactions require emergency medical care.
+Home treatment is enough to improve most jellyfish stings, but severe reactions require emergency medical care.

-• Based on the extent of stung body surface.
+• The extent of the stung body surface

-• The number, size and location of the body where the jellyfish are stung.
+• The number, size, and location of the body where the jellyfish stung

 Jellyfish-Stings-Treatment